Nathaniel L Baker, M.S.

 University where I earned a Bachelor of Science in Mathematics

-with Minor work in Chemistry in 2005.
+with Minor work in Chemistry (2005).
 In the time between my undergraduate and graduate work, I taught High School Mathematics at Hephzibah High School in Hephzibah, Georgia.

-I followed teaching by completing my Master of Science in Biostatistics from the Medical College of Georgia in 2008.
+I followed teaching by completing my Master of Science in Biostatistics from the Medical College of Georgia (2008).

 My Masters thesis was completed under the guidance of Varghese George, PhD.

-I am currently working within the DBE Collaborative Unit, in which I have the opportunity to participate in various research projects within many different
+I am currently working across multiple departments to which I have the opportunity to participate in various research projects across multiple scientific disciplines.

 My research interests include statistical modeling of correlated data and statistical graphic techniques and their application to macro and micro vascular